cloudmesh-community/book/chapters/cloud/arch.md

 ## Product or Functional Based Model

-When we inspect prominent providers such as Amazon, Azure, and Google, we find that on their Web pages they do provide their customers an alternative view that is motivated by exposing numerous products to the customers grouped by functions.
-These services are often in the hundrest.
-To achieve the exposure of the products in a meaningful fashion, they introduce a functional view motivation a functional architecture view of the cloud.
+When we inspect prominent providers such as Amazon, Azure, and Google, we find that on their Web pages, they do provide their customers an alternative view that is motivated by exposing numerous products to the customers grouped by functions.
+These services are often in the hundreds.
+To achieve the exposure of the products in a meaningful fashion, they introduce a functional view, motivation a functional architecture view of the cloud.

-When we analyse these functions for example for Amazon Web services we find the following
+When we analyze these functions for example for Amazon Web services we find the following

 * Compute